bertaveira/mojosplat/README.md

 > [!WARNING]
 > 1. This is NOT production ready or even finished.
-> 2. Due to Mojo compiler limitations the compiler optimizes on tensor shapes.
-This causes some kernels to need to be recompiled if either the number of gaussians change or the view matrix changes.
-> 3. Performance is inferior to the GSplat CUDA version.
+> 2. Performance is inferior to the GSplat CUDA version.
 Maybe some day we will be capable of surpassing it.
-> 4. Mojo is evolving very fast.
+> 3. Mojo is evolving very fast.
 Faster than I work on this (this is very much a side project).
 So thsi projects will likely not be up to date with latest Mojo all the time as each update requires a non insignificant amount of work.
 Particularly the Mojo interop with python/torch is a very novel thigns and the API is changing with every version.

 ## Installation